astronomer/airflow-guides/guides/cross-dag-dependencies.md

 There are a couple of things to note when using this operator:

-- If your dependent DAG requires a config input, or a specific execution date, these can be specified in the operator using the `conf` and `execution_date` params respectively.
+- If your dependent DAG requires a config input or a specific execution date, these can be specified in the operator using the `conf` and `execution_date` params respectively.
 - If your parent DAG has downstream tasks that require the child DAG to finish first, you should set the `wait_for_completion` param to `True` as shown in the example above.
 This param defaults to `False`, meaning once the child DAG has started, the parent DAG will mark the task as a success and move on to any downstream tasks.

 ### ExternalTaskSensor

-The next method for creating cross-DAG dependencies is using the `ExternalTaskSensor`.
-This method uses a sensor in the child DAG, which will wait until a task is completed in the parent DAG before moving on to other tasks.
-You can find more info on this sensor [here](https://registry.astronomer.io/providers/apache-airflow/modules/externaltasksensor).
+The next method for creating cross-DAG dependencies is to add a `ExternalTaskSensor` to your child DAG.
+The child DAG will wait until a task is completed in the parent DAG before moving on to other tasks.
+You can find more info on this sensor on the [Astronomer Registry](https://registry.astronomer.io/providers/apache-airflow/modules/externaltasksensor).

 This method is not as flexible as the `TriggerDagRunOperator`, since the dependency is implemented in the downstream DAG.
-It is ideal in situations where you have a DAG that can only run after another task or DAG(s) has completed.
+It is ideal in situations where you have a child DAG that can run only after another task in a parent DAG has completed.
 An example DAG using the `ExternalTaskSensor` is shown below:

 ```python
 from airflow import DAG